neginzahedi/BTH645-Portfolio/README.md

 # BTH645- Matrix Portfolio Website

-This is a BTH645 course assignment implemented in Angulr CLI.
+This is a BTH645 course portfolio project implemented in Angulr CLI.

 ## Labs
 ### lab1: Web usibility